-- Prohibition order check (teachers).
+- Prohibition order check (teachers) 1.
 This check is a statutory requirement for individuals undertaking unsupervised or undirected teaching work e.g., teachers.
-The check can be undertaken using the Teacher Regulation Agency.
-The school will be subscribed to the service\ - Prohibition order check (support staff): it is not a statutory requirement but schools and academies are advised to undertake this check on all new appointments where they may be involved in teaching work e.g., HLTA's, cover supervisors or where someone applying for a TA role indicates that they have QTS or have previously worked as a teacher.
-This is to prevent a person from working in a role that would contravene any Prohibition order in place - Childcare (Disqualification) Regulations 2009 check where relevant.
-These checks are required of certain staff in schools and academies\ - Section 128 direction check (Applicable to academies, free schools' management positions and Governors who a school proposes will be recruited as a governor): A section 128 direction prohibits or restricts a person from taking part in the management of an independent school, including academies and free schools.
-It also prohibits a person from being a governor if they are subject to a section 128 direction.
-This check will be undertaken for any successful candidate offered a management position within an academy or free school and Governors who the school proposes will be recruited as a governor.
-This check can be done via the Teacher Services System.
-Where the person will be engaged in a regulated activity, a DBS barred list check will also identify any section 128 direction\.
-The DfE advise that where a DBS barred list check is being undertaken the section 128 check via the Teacher Services System should still be undertaken.
+The check can be undertaken using the Teacher Regulation Agency. - Prohibition order check (support staff): it is not a statutory requirement but this check will be undertaken on all new appointments where the candidate may be involved in teaching work e.g., HLTA's, cover supervisors or where someone applying for a TA role indicates that they have QTS or have previously worked as a teacher.
+This is to prevent a person from working in a role that would contravene any Prohibition order in place. - Childcare (Disqualification) Regulations 2009 check where relevant.
+These checks are required of certain staff in schools and academies. - Section 128 direction check (Applicable to Governors who the Governing Board propose will be recruited as a governor): A section 128 direction prohibits a person from being a governor if they are subject to a section 128 direction.
+This check will be undertaken for any Governors who the Governing Board propose will be recruited as a governor.